PhDP/Akarui/README.md

 A library for probabilistic logic (or statistical relational) learning algorithms.

+## Building

+Using Cabal, ghc's package manager, you can build the library with:

+    $ cabal update
+    $ cabal install
+    $ cabal build

+Then, simply type

+    $ cabal repl

+...to have access to the library in an interactive console.

+The code is fully documented, type

+    $ cabal haddock

+to generate a local copy of the documentation.

 ## Example

 Here's a complete example based on the classic *smoking* example from the